 Lightwood Road project (including Paradise Point Water)

-Mr. Goran updated Board regarding the waterline installation.
-Mr. Goran also updated the Board regarding the delay in getting an easement from the Corps of Engineers which is in the right of way of Lightwood Rd.
-Mr. Goran explained that the Corps of Engineers will only grant easements if there is no viable alternatives which in this case would be using condemnation on private property.
+Mr. Goran updated the Board regarding the waterline installation.
+Mr. Goran also updated the Board regarding the delay in getting an easement from the Corps of Engineers which is in the right of way of Lightwood Road.
+Mr. Goran explained that the Corps’ current position is they will only grant easements if there is no viable alternative which in this case would be using condemnation on private property.

 New business - none